siddhantbapna/Group-8-DS-and-AI-Lab-Project/M4/mfour.md

 #### Issues or Unexpected Behavior

 No significant issues were encountered during the initial training phase.
-During a small train-test, a Dice score of 0.9 was achieved; however, further analysis revealed backend confusion affecting the Dice calculation.
-The Kfold model was also tested, but the no-fold version performed better, so the Kfold version was retained.
+During a small train-test, a Dice score of 0.9 was achieved; however, further analysis revealed "background of the image" was affecting the Dice calculation.
+The Kfold model was also tested, but the no-fold version performed better, so we continued with no fold version.

 #### Ideas for Further Tuning or Improvements

 - **Hyperparameter Tuning**: Future work may include a more systematic search for optimal learning rates, batch sizes, and other parameters.
-- **Model Architecture**: Testing alternative architectures, such as Swin UNETR, which has demonstrated strong performance in BraTS challenges.
+- **Model Architecture**: Testing alternative architectures, such as Swin UNETR, or different methods like training each class individually and then using them as an ensemble.
 - **Post-processing**: Refining post-processing steps, like removing small, disconnected predicted regions, to improve segmentation accuracy.
 - **Ensemble Methods**: Combining predictions from multiple models trained with different initializations or data folds could enhance performance.
 - **Error Analysis**: Conducting a deeper error analysis on the validation set to identify and address specific model shortcomings.